b-ianphan/EDS124BR/docs/index.md

 "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Soccer Conditional Loops](https://youtu.be/gWCfdeTNhdc)

 "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [If-Else Dart Board](https://youtu.be/dly0kHvOmAo)

+"Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [If-Else Moving Penguin at da Beach](https://youtu.be/WLwO-5xCiek)